JonathanCauchi/Micro-Machine-Learning-Data-Science-Projects/README.md

 - Decision Trees and Random Forests
 - KMeans

-On this Repo, I will try to do more visualization and data cleaning
+On this Repo, I will try to do more visualization and data cleaning.
+The goal after this repo is to be able to tackle a complete data analysis project from start to finish (all phases: processing, storing, visualization, analysis and modelling).
+Wish me luck